slieb74/python-object-attributes-lab-nyc-career-ds-062518/README.md

 # Python Object Attributes Lab

 ## Introduction
 In this lab, we will practice defining classes and instance methods.
-We will also practice using getter and setter (read and write) methods using properties and decorators to operate on instance variables.
+We will also practice working with getter and setter (read and write) methods using properties and decorators to operate on instance variables.

 ## Objectives

 * Practice defining classes and instantiating instances of those classes
-* Practice deinfing instance methods
+* Practice defining instance methods
-* Use properties and deocrators properly
+* Use properties and decorators properly

 ## Defining Classes and Instance Methods